YujieZhou0813/yujiezhou0813.github.io/content/panoptic_segmentation/Ladder and Wall/_index.md

 ### **<span style="color: #850000;">Ladder and Wall</span>**

-from the series *Panoptic Segmentation*
+2022, Ceramics, 65 x 45 x15 cm.
-2022, Ceramics, 65 x 45 x15 cm
+Collected by Jenny and Antti Wihuri Foundation Collection

-In *Ladder and Wall*, I purposefully trigger a fissure as to pierce the Great Firewall, climbing up the ladder by means of a VPN (Virtual Private Network).
-Moved by the strengthened censorship that, following the COVID-19 breakout, took over all content shared in social media platforms, this is, back in Spring 2020, I found myself creating a folder titled Censorship in my Google Drive account.
-There, I backed up a series of screenshots I had been taking, in an urge to collect the either censored or soon-to- be censored posts.
-These screenshots became the raw material I used in sculpting the ceramic ladder I titled *Ladder and Wall*, during the Spring of 2022.
-I printed and tore the images into small fragments and used the scraps of paper to mix paper clay.
-These fragments are not visible in the ladder itself, but they are a substantial structural element in its constitution.
+In ***Ladder and Wall***, Yujie Zhou created a metaphorical ladder representing the use of a VPN (Virtual Private Network) to climb over the Great Firewall.
+In the spring of 2020, Zhou created a folder titled Censorship, where they began archiving a series of screenshots—images of posts that had either already been censored or were likely to be removed soon.
+These screenshots became the raw material for sculpting the ceramic work Ladder and Wall.
+Zhou printed the images, tore them into small fragments, and mixed the scraps with clay to make paper clay.
+While the image fragments are no longer visible in the final ceramic form, they remain a vital structural component of the ladder’s physical and conceptual construction.